-- a) conduct a general search or scanning search of the person (there is no legislative authority for a corrective services officer to conduct a search requiring the removal of clothing or a personal search of a staff member); - b) search anything in the person's possession, including a motor vehicle; - c) detain the person until the person can be handed over to a police officer; and - d) a person must not be detained for longer than four hours (in such an instance, there must be sufficient evidence to justify detaining a staff member - under no circumstances should a staff member be detained with a prisoner).
+- a) conduct a general search or scanning search of the person (there is no legislative authority for a corrective services officer to conduct a search requiring the removal of clothing or a personal search of a staff member); and - b) search anything in the person's possession, including a motor vehicle detain the person until the person can be handed over to a police officer.

+A person must not be detained for longer than four hours (in such an instance, there must be sufficient evidence to justify detaining a staff member - under no circumstances should a staff member be detained with a prisoner).
 The detained person must be treated in a way that is appropriate for a person who has not been convicted.

-This power should only be used in circumstances where it has been assessed that the safety and security risk of letting the person leave (and reporting to the police is too high).
+This power should only be used in circumstances where it has been assessed that the safety and security risk of letting the person leave (and reporting to the police) is too high.

-If a search, other than a general or scanning search, appears to be justified, only the Queensland Police Service (QPS) may make the determination whether to do so under the Police Powers and Responsibilities Act 2000 (PPRA).
+If a search, other than a general or scanning search, appears to be justified, only the QPS may make this determination whether to do so under the Police Powers and Responsibilities Act 2000 (PPRA).

-For this section, a person does not include a prisoner, other than a prisoner who is released on parole or a Dangerous Prisoner (Sexual Offenders) Act 2003 order.
-Refer section 125 of the CSA.
+For this section, a person does not include a prisoner, other than a prisoner who is released on parole or a Dangerous Prisoner (Sexual Offenders) Act 2003 order, refer section 125 of the CSA.